-The explosion of social media in recent years means that you can't afford to not be online.
+The explosion of social media in recent years means that you as a voiceover artist can't afford to not be online.

 Promoting yourself and your talents in a multi-platform world is now vitally important.